modware-org/docs/README.md

 The Solutions allows you to view and experiment with the API Foundation:

-## Why API Foundation
+## Why API Foundation?

-+ such many opensource projects,we ashare open ideas, with wide spectrum of usage
++ such many opensource projects, we share open ideas with wide spectrum of usage
 + our goals are on technical sides, the rule is: better high technical level than high level of monetizing
 + that the reason, why we don't care about fast eraning money, but fast creating usage solutions on wide spectrum.

-Because we Love our job and we are able to create good solutions, we are earning money on another side, with trainings.
+We are able to create the best solutions, because we Love Software Development and we create solutions based on adanced projects.
+We are earning money on trainings for teams which are opened to increase quality of software deelopment at any time.
-Thanks it, we are independent and free to create the best IT solutions on the World!
+We are independent and free to create the best IT solutions on the World!

 ## Wide spectrum on technical side